sjentsch/lsjDocs/lsj/Ch10_ChiSquare_7.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that you know what the McNemar test is all about, lets actually run one.
-The ``agpp`` dataset contains the raw data that I discussed previously.
+The |agpp|_ data set contains the raw data that I discussed previously.
 It
 contains three variables, an ``id`` variable that labels each participant in
 the dataset (we’ll see why that’s useful in a moment), a ``response_before``
 variable that records the person’s answer when they were asked the question the